 Under the RBS Council’s strategic guidance, the RBS team is responsible for the day to day management of the charity and the design and delivery of the programme of activities to advance and promote the art of sculpture.

 Led by the Director, the team is a mix of full and part time employed and engaged staff and long term volunteers and is based at the RBS head offices in South Kensington, London.

-Louise Sanders, Communications and Development Officer
+Louise Sanders, Communications & Events Manager

 Louise studied for her BA Hons in Fine Art at Birmingham Institute of Art & Design prior to completing a CIM Professional Marketing Diploma in 2007.
 She comes with valuable experience from the RBSA in Birmingham and recent arts, publishing and communications roles.
 She is an artist who enjoys working with artists, and looks after the communications for the Society’s membership as well as the RBS' digital platforms including the website and social media.